-The middle school day begins at 8:10 and dismissal begins at 2:55.
+The middle school day begins at 8:10 and ends at 2:58.
 The building is open only to students involved in supervised activities at 7:00.
 Students arriving between 7:30 and 8:00 a.m. not involved in an activity must report to the cafeteria area, where supervision is provided.
-Students are not permitted to sit in the front office.